 Supporting Georgia prepare for the implementation of the EU health acquis, as mentioned in the relevant annexes of the Association Agreement, in particular in the area of blood safety, tobacco control, quality and safety of substances of human origin (blood tissues, organs, cells), and communicable diseases in line also with Georgia’s international obligations under the Framework Convention on Tobacco Control and the International Health Regulations.

-the Universal Health Coverage hat is considered a main priority of the government and is reflected inter alia in an increase of public expenditure on health and comprehensive reforms to strengthen the health care sector; Strengthenestablishment
+Improve the Universal Health Coverage put in place in 2013 and reduce catastrophic [EU: catastrophic] out-of-pocket expenditures to be paid by the patients.
+This issue is considered a main priority of the government and is reflected inter alia in an increase of public expenditure on health and comprehensive reforms to strengthen the health care sector;

+Enhance quality and accessibility of primary healthcare aiming at disease prevention and improvement of quality of life;

+Strengthen supervision of healthcare institutions – most of which are private-run – through the definition of quality indicators and the establishment of an accreditation system [GE new: and the establishement of an accreditation system].

 Strengthening national multi-sectorial action to fight anti-microbial resistance inter alia by strengthening surveillance, prudent use of antimicrobials and infection control in healthcare settings.